 What will you see?

-Previously, when users opened macro files with the MOTW, there was a warning which required the user to Enable Content.
+Previously, when users opened macro files with the MOTW, a warning appeared that required the user to click Enable Content.

-Unfortunately, too many users were clicking Enable Content without considering whether the file is safe.
+Unfortunately, too many users clicked Enable Content without considering whether the file was safe.

-The new behavior that users will see is a message: “Microsoft has blocked macros from running because the source of this file is untrusted”.
-This will be the same message for most files downloaded from the internet, so even safe macros will have this warning.
+With the new behavior, users see a message: “Microsoft has blocked macros from running because the source of this file is untrusted”.
+This will be the same message for all macro-enabled files downloaded from the internet; therefore, even safe macros trigger this warning.

 - Close the workbook